 I want to talk to you about something I've watched happen for thirty years, in clinic rooms, on training tables, in living rooms over Zoom, and in my own body long before any of that.

-The biggest mistake people make when they're in pain is that they treat the place that hurts.
-And I completely understand why.
-When your shoulder is on fire, or your lower back has locked again, or your feet are screaming at you by lunchtime, of course that's where your attention goes.
-That's the bit that's wrong.
+The biggest mistake people make when they're in pain is that they focus on treating the place that hurts.
+I completely understand why, especially if the pain is due to a recent acute injury.
+However, if pain has built up over time, like when your shoulder is on fire, or your lower back has locked again, or your feet are screaming at you by lunchtime, of course that's where your attention goes, but this is generally a symptom of an imbalance in the body, due to a problem elsewhere.
+But of course it is the immediate place of pain feels wrong.
 That's the bit you want someone to fix.

 So, you book the massage, you stretch the shoulder, you ice the knee, you go back to the physio, you try the new insoles, you scroll for the one exercise that's finally going to crack it.
 And for a little while, something eases.
 And then, quietly, it comes back.
 Sometimes in the same spot.
 Sometimes wearing a slightly different outfit.
 And after enough rounds of this, people start to believe their body is the problem.